mobile-af-artifacts/Mobile-Anti-Forensics-2025/README.md

 ## Research Questions

-1. **RQ1:** What anti-forensic techniques and tools have been examined in the literature?
+1. **RQ1:** What anti-forensic techniques have been examined in the literature, and how have they evolved?
-2. **RQ2:** To what extent have these studies focused on mobile versus non-mobile platforms?
+2. **RQ2:** How is \af{} research distributed across platforms, and to what extent do studies address mobile devices?
-3. **RQ3:** What forensic artifacts persist after anti-forensic activity on mobile devices?
+3. **RQ3:** What forensic artifacts persist after \af{} activity on mobile devices, and how can they be categorized?

 ---